 Our corporate business tax system is outdated.
 It places most of the tax burden on Oakland’s small businesses, many owned by women, African Americans, and people of color.

 Unlike other California cities, we currently have a flat tax rate.
 This means a small locally-owned restaurant in Oakland pays the same percentage tax rate as a chain restaurant; and a small retailer pays the same rate as a corporate retailer like Target.

 2. WHAT DO WE HOPE TO CHANGE?

-We’re developing a proposal to place on the November 2020 ballot for Oakland voters to decide on making the business tax structure progressive and fair, meaning it would progressively increase tax rates for businesses with higher gross receipts.
+We’re working to place an update on the November 2020 ballot for Oakland voters to decide on making the corporate business tax structure progressive and fair, meaning it would progressively increase tax rates for businesses with higher gross receipts.

 This change would increase fairness, support our struggling small, local businesses, and raise new, annual revenue for vital city services.

 3. WHEN WILL THIS HAPPEN & WHAT ARE THE ELEMENTS OF THE PROPOSAL?

 I am co-sponsoring this measure with CM Sheng Thao and CM Dan Kalb and have been engaging stakeholders for feedback.
 On Tuesday, July 14, City Council will consider placing the measure on our November Ballot to give Oaklanders the opportunity to decide to:

 - Provide our smallest businesses tax relief.
 24,000+ businesses who have less than $250,000 in gross receipts would pay a flat fee of $100.
 Restaurants, retailers, and wholesalers with gross receipts of $2.5M or less would see a reduction in their tax rates, while these mid-sized businesses may also see a reduction due to the marginal tax rate.